RIM now faces legal challenge on "BBM" trademark

 "We have to be practical, they operate worldwide, we don't.
 But we're not prepared to just walk from our name," MacLeod said.

-RIM seems equally determined to keep using the BBM name and not to pay MacLeod's company anything.

-"We believe that BBM Canada is attempting to obtain trademark protection for the BBM acronym that is well beyond the narrow range of the services it provides and well beyond the scope of rights afforded by Canadian trademark law," it said in an emailed statement.

-RIM has launched its BBM Music song-sharing service in recent months, and heavily promoted third-party apps that tie into its instant messaging product, which boasts some 50 million active users.
+RIM has launched its BBM Music song-sharing service in recent months, and heavily promoted third-party apps that tie into its instant messaging product.

 "I'm sure to a really big company this looks like relatively small numbers, but to us it's a big deal," said MacLeod.
 BBM Canada employs around 650 people, compared with RIM's roughly 17,000.